This guidance is for everyone who has been identified as having a long-term clinical condition or being clinically extremely vulnerable.

 There is a vaccine to protect against seasonal flu and the best way to avoid catching and spreading flu is by having the flu vaccination before the flu season starts.
 The flu vaccine is still available; and it is recommended that those in the vulnerable and extremely vulnerable groups have the flu vaccine this year.
 The flu vaccine won’t protect you from COVID-19 but it will reduce your risk of becoming ill with flu and potentially needing hospital treatment.

-The Isle of Man DHSC has begun offering the vaccine against COVID-19 to first phase priority groups (PDF, 362KB)
+Manx Care has begun offering the vaccine against COVID-19 to first phase priority groups.

 I am pregnant and worried about coronavirus - what should I do?

 If you are pregnant, you may be concerned about how the virus will affect you and your baby.
-There is no evidence to suggest that pregnant women are more likely to get ill from coronavirus but it is recommended that you take precautions to stay safe.
-Visit the Pregnancy and Coronavirus page from NHS UK for more information.
+There is no evidence to suggest that pregnant women are more likely to get ill from coronavirus but it is recommended that you adhere to good hygiene practice.

 There may be some changes to your regular appointments and when you go into labour.
 For full details visit COVID-19 and Pregnancy .